ocaml/dune/doc/explanation/preprocessing.rst

 - compilation

 Dune supports a "fast pipeline" where the preprocessor is invoked separately from the compiler and its output is saved.
-Then, the preprocessed code is compiled directly.
+Afterwards the preprocessed code is compiled directly.

 The fast pipeline has the following steps: